Do You Have a Dental Emergency?

 At Saunders DDS, we realize life is unpredictable.
-That’s why we provide emergency care after hours for our patients on record at our Asheville dentist office.
-Our patients don’t have to go to the hospital emergency room or the urgent care clinic with their dental emergencies—a phone call to our office is all it takes to talk to one of our doctors when you need an emergency dentist in Asheville NC.
+That’s why we provide Dental Urgent care after hours for our patients on record at our Asheville dentist office.
+Our existing patients don’t have to go to the hospital emergency room or the urgent care clinic with their dental emergencies a phone call to our office is all it takes to talk to one of our doctors when you need an emergency dentist in Asheville NC.

 If you’re in need of emergency dental care, please contact our Asheville dental office at 828-277-6060.